benbuckman/nodejs-ebay-api/README.md

 1. I created this module in 2012, for one of the first Node.js apps I ever launched, and built it out enough to handle my use cases at the time.
-2. Since then, [several other people](https://github.com/benbuckman/nodejs-ebay-api/network) have contributed to the module.
+2. Since then, [several other people][network] have contributed to the module.
 3. I decided, after reviewing the alternatives and finding nothing better, to revive this module again for a project in October 2015.
 I've pulled in improvements from various forks, refactored most of the code, and started adding tests.